 What is a tummy tuck with lipo?

 A tummy tuck and lipo can be performed at the same time.
 This provides two benefits in one.
-The liposuction part of the procedure gets rid of fat cells that resists diet and exercise efforts.
+The liposuction part of the procedure removes fat cells that resist diet and exercise efforts.
 The tummy tuck portion of the procedure removes excess skin that remains after weight loss or pregnancy.
-Together, it provides a shapely, sculpted tummy.

 Can I just get liposuction?

 Yes.
-Some patients only need to smooth the tummy with liposuction.
-Removing extra fat on the abdomen has a nice slimming effect.
+Some patients only need to remove fat from the tummy with liposuction.
+Removing extra fat on the abdomen has a slimming effect.
 However, liposuction won’t tighten skin.
 Patients that have loose skin on the abdomen really need a tummy tuck.
 If you have both loose skin and fat rolls, then a tummy tuck with lipo is for you.

 Then there are patients that have excess fat, but no loose skin.
 Some patients are good candidates for liposuction alone.
 However, people with poor skin elasticity — which decreases after age 30 — may end up with loose skin after the underlying fat is removed with liposuction.